 If it were, I’d wear nothing else.
 But I wear plenty of non-merino apparel too.
 And even the merino clothes I rave about aren’t always 100% merino.

-So, instead of trying to pull to wool over your eyes or fleece you, here are the honest benefits and disadvantages of merino wool.
+So, instead of trying to pull to wool over your eyes or fleece you, here are the honest benefits and disadvantages of merino wool, how it compares versus other fabrics, and my favorite merino apparel.

 Pro: Merino’s Wearable Styrofoam